Build Competitive Swimming in Rwanda

 (3) Longer term, we hope to begin building a center of excellence that will help improve competitive swimming across East Africa.

-Specifically, your generous contributions will support the following for Team Ishyaka (“Ishyaka” means “Determination” or “Enthusiasm” in Kinyarwanda, the language of Rwanda).
+More specifically, your generous contributions will support the following for Team Ishyaka (“Ishyaka” means “Determination” or “Enthusiasm” in Kinyarwanda, the language of Rwanda), and the building of a national swim program in Rwanda.
 Team Ishyaka is a group of swimmers currently living in rural Karongi, but who will benefit from greater access to resources upon relocation to Rwanda’s capital, Kigali:

-(4) Stipends & school fees for swimmers who relocate to Kigali, closer to competitive swimming opportunities.
+(2) Stipends & school fees for talented swimmers in Karongi who are unable to relocate, as well as those who are able to relocate to Kigali (which is closer to competitive swimming opportunities);

 Who are “we?”